-Young Joon Park HSBC Business School Peking University yjpark@phbs.pku.edu.cn

-Office: PHBS 760
+Young Joon Park HSBC Business School Peking University yjpark@phbs.pku.edu.cn Office: PHBS 760

 Game Theory

 Course Description:

 We cover main ideas and techniques of game theoretic analysis.
-The course introduces the basic intuition of game theory and its application as well as the consequences of new development of behavioral assumptions.
-The goals of the course are to provide students with a foundation to game theory that helps thinking strategically and to let them apply its intuition to the real world examples.
+The course introduces the basic intuition of game theory and its application.
+Furthermore, we will discuss the consequences of new development of behavioral assumptions.
+The goals of the course are to provide students with a foundation to game theory that helps strategic and critical thinking and to let them apply its intuition to solve real world problems.
 Prerequisites:

 Basic knowledge of intermediate microeconomics is required.
 It is also recommended that you have also taken Advanced Microeconomics 1 and undergraduate Game Theory course.
 A basic background of mathematics and (social) psychology is helpful but not necessary.
 Logistics:

-Professor: Young Joon Park

-Office Hours: TBD

-Lectures: The class will meet regularly on Tuesdays and Fridays 3:30pm-5:20pm at room
+Lecturer: Young Joon Park Office Hours: TBD Teaching Assistant and TA office Hours: TBD Lectures: The class will meet regularly on Mondays and Thursdays 3:30pm-5:20pm at room 231 CMS: I use course management system (http://cms.phbs.pku.edu.cn) for the course page.
+More information will be distributed in class.
 Textbook: